carteras/ucssc_public/Robotics and Mechatronics 2021S1/T2/00 installing micropython/readme.md

 Use esptool.py to upload micropython to your Huzzah.
 `esptool.py --chip esp32 --port COM3 write_flash -z 0x1000 d:/github/esp32-idf4-20210202-v1.14.bin`

-Note, my `esp32-idf4-20210202-v1.14.bin` was stored in my github directory.
+Note, my `esp32-idf4-20210202-v1.14.bin` was stored in my GitHub directory.
 You will need to change your directory so it matches where you have saved yours.

 Install AMPY
 `python -m pip install --user adafruit-ampy`